dustalov/greeb/README.md

 ### Tokenization API

-Greeb has a very convinient API that makes you happy.
+Greeb has a very convenient API that makes you happy.

 ```ruby
 pp Greeb::Tokenizer.tokenize('Hello!')